Updated June 19, 2018.

 While at Hodges, Kristen Sommer, who graduated from the PTA program in 2013, discussed her experience in the program, as well as the opportunities existing inside the labs.

-In July 2016, Hodges’ PTA graduating class of 2015 passed their national board exams with a 100 percent pass rate.
+In July 2017, Hodges’ PTA graduating class of 2016 passed their national board exams with a 100 percent pass rate and 100 percent employment rate.
 In order to remain CAPTE accredited, 85 percent of students must pass the national board exam.
-When announced in August 2016, Vaccarino stated, “The class of 2015 scored 9.6 points higher than the national average.”

 Although passing the national board exam is the next step after graduation, the PTA faculty at Hodges wants to ensure that you are not only prepared to take the exam, but are also prepared to transition into the real-world.